momerm/sphinx-web/README.md

 ## How to run the benchmark
 Sphinx-web includes a benchmark to test end to end performance.
-The benchmark server is a special node that routes messages back to itself and measures the average time taken.
-Routing is done through five servers including itself, the final node.
+The benchmark server is a special node that routes messages through itself for five hops and measures the average time taken.

-To run the benchmark make sure you have already started the relay servers with `npm start`.
-Then run
 ````
 npm run benchmark
 ````